Dobiasd/articles/implementation_inheritance_is_bad_-_the_fragile_base_class_problem.md

 ```

 The occurrence of such a problem should not even be possible.
-However, support for inheriting implementation allows for it to happen.
+However, support for inheriting implementation (and method overriding)
+allows for it to happen.

 If you are unlucky, and the programming language you are using does support it,
 you might still want to try to avoid that feature.